hruthwikreddy23/Data-mining-final-project1/README.md

 **Course:** CSCE-566 (Fall 2025)
 **Instructor:** Dr. Min Shi

-This repository contains my complete implementation and analysis for **Problem 4: Graph Representation Learning and Node Classification**.
+This repository contains my complete implementation and analysis for **Problem: Graph Representation Learning and Node Classification**.
 The goal is to learn node embeddings for citation networks and evaluate their performance on classification tasks using two benchmark methods:
 **DeepWalk** and **Graph Convolutional Networks (GCN)**.